evant/sparkle/docs/notes.md

 No where does it say how booleans should be represented when printed.
 Decided to go with `yes/no`.

+## Variable Declaration

+Added the ability to omit the type when declaring with a value.
+The type can be inferred by the value.
+ex: `Did you know that Spike's age is 10?`.
+This often reads better.

 ## Variable Assignment

 It's unclear what's allowed on the right side of a variable assignment.
 I went with an expression as there should be no ambiguity parsing that, much like printing. ex: `Spike's age is now 10 plus 1`.